raphaelkieling/devpair/README.md

 It's a tool to facilitate the pair programming session.
 Instead of make a lot of `git add, git commit, git push, git pull`, you can make it more quickly only running `devpair start, devpair next`.

+Very useful for teams that like to make pair sessions often.
+If you neve was a driver or a navigator feel free to read [here](https://martinfowler.com/articles/on-pair-programming.html) to have a context.

 ## Install

 ```